vuejs-estilos-en-linea

 </script>

-We can bind multiple styles using an object within :style and replacing the values with variables.
+We can bind multiple styles using an object inside :style and replacing the values with variables.

 <template>